 What Disorders Can Play Therapy Help?

 Research shows play therapy to be an effective treatment choice for behavior problems, depression, anxiety, ADHD, and Autism Spectrum Disorders.
-The effects of trauma, bullying, divorce, grief and loss, and military separations are also effectively treated with play therapy.
+The effects of trauma, bullying, divorce, grief and loss, and military separations are also effectively treated with play.
 This type of treatment can be especially helpful for children who have experienced trauma such as sexual or physical abuse, hospitalizations or medical procedures, or abandonment.
 Using this non-verbal therapy, your child does not have to talk about the details of the traumatic event for healing to occur.
-As a nonof play therapy is also very beneficial for young children who have limited verbal skills.
+And it is also one of the very best ways to communicate with and understand young children who have limited verbal skills.

 Research indicates that treatment outcomes are significantly increased with parental involvement.
 Specialized parent training and support are included as part of the treatment process.